emptymalei/deep-learning/dl/trees/tree.basics.md

 ### How was the Model Built?

 Many different algorithms can build a decision tree from a given dataset.
-The Iterative Dichotomizer 3 algorithm, aka ID3 algorithm, is one of the famous implementations of the decision tree.
-The following is the "flowchart" of the algorithm.
+The Iterative Dichotomizer 3 algorithm, aka ID3 algorithm, is one of the famous implementations of the decision tree[@shalev-shwartz_ben-david_2014].
+The following is the "flowchart" of the algorithm[@shalev-shwartz_ben-david_2014].

 ```mermaid